logicalclocks/hops-docs/docs/installation_guide/hops-manual-installation-guide.rst

 Installing the Backend Database
 -------------------------------

 Hops uses NDB to store the filesystem metadata.
-NDB can be install using `Karamel`_.
+NDB can be installed using `Karamel`_.
 Karamel comes with many sample installation recopies for NDB that can be found in the ``examples`` folder of the Karamel installation.
 Instructions for manually installing NDB is out of the scope of this documentation.
-We refer you to official `NDB Installation Manual`_ for installing NDB.
+We refer you to the official `NDB Installation Manual`_ for installing NDB.

 Hops Cluster Setup